-Beauchamp’s extend support for DCU National Centre for Family Business to 2021
+Beauchamp’s extend support for National Centre for Family Business

 Dublin City University has announced a new sponsor which will see Beauchamp’s Corporate Law Firm join AIB and PwC to extend their support for DCU National Centre for Family Business to 2021.
 This support will enable the Centre to expand its work to support Irish family businesses through research, events, publications and a new Connectivity Project, a peer-to-peer mentoring programme that will enable family business leaders to engage and share personal experience and learning’s on specific issues of interest to family business.